AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-tag-rule.md

     >[!TIP]
     >
-    > While neither `eventType` set to `web.webpagedetails.pageViews` nor `web.webPageDetials.pageViews.value` are required for Adobe Analytics to process a beacon as a page view, it is useful to have a standard way to indicate a page view for other downstream applications.
+    > While neither `eventType` set to `web.webpagedetails.pageViews` nor `web.webPageDetails.pageViews.value` are required for Adobe Analytics to process a beacon as a page view, it is useful to have a standard way to indicate a page view for other downstream applications.

 1. Select **[!UICONTROL Keep Changes]** and then **[!UICONTROL Save]** the rule in the next screen to finish creating the rule

-#### Product page fields
+### Product page fields

 Now, start to use **[!UICONTROL Update variable]** in additional, sequenced rules to enrich the XDM object before sending it to [!UICONTROL Platform Edge Network].